MediGO's Supply Chain Technology Among Innovations Recognized for Changing the Health Industry

 MediGO, a health care supply chain technology company, is being recognized by Fast Company’s 2022 World Changing Ideas Awards as a company that innovates to unite donation and transplantation stakeholders to save lives.

-Impact Investor & Supporter of Innovation in Artistry
+Impact Investor & Supporter of Innovation

 Scott Plank has a passion for investing in and developing inspiring environments that help communities and businesses thrive.
 Plank's diverse background has shaped his interest in how intentional development of collaborative environments can magnify the lives and relationships of those who live within them, and how forward-thinking businesses can flourish with the right resources.
 Using his experience in supporting the arts, retail, real estate, entertainment, technology, architecture and medical industries, Plank is always on the lookout for the next innovative project to undertake.

 A leading provider of uncrewed aircraft systems (UAS) solutions and services, MissionGO was formed by the professionals responsible for the first successful human organ delivery used in a transplant surgery via UAS.
 MissionGO has been trailblazing the UAS industry by innovating critical infrastructure inspections, medical and commercial cargo delivery, and UAS training and program stand-up…